Is My Friend Eligible for Gratuity After 4 Years and 10 Months of Service? Seeking Advice

 Sujit_rane

-Sir, I am 100 percent sure that the person is eligible for gratuity.
-A few days back, one employee from my company resigned with the same situation, and I myself have handed over the cheque from LIC trust.
+I am 100 percent sure that the person is eligible for gratuity.
+A few days back, an employee from my company resigned under the same circumstances, and I personally handed over the cheque from the LIC trust.

 sumitk.saxena